Germany hit by new wave of airport, train strikes

 At major air hubs Frankfurt and Munich, tens of thousands passengers were having to reschedule their flights due to a two-day strike by the cabin crew union Ufo at Lufthansa.

-Individual flights were also cancelled at other locations such as the Berlin airport.
+Individual flights were also cancelled at other locations such as Berlin's international airport.

+On Tuesday afternoon, the verdi trade union announced that it is also calling for an all-day strike on Thursday at several German airports including Berlin and Hamburg.

 A German appeals court again rejected Deutsche Bahn's effort to block the strike by train drivers in a hearing on Tuesday afternoon.